AxisCommunications/acap3-examples/utility-libraries/custom_lib_example/README.md

  *Copyright (C) 2021, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

-# A guide to building and running a custom library on ACAP3
+# A guide to building and running a custom library in an ACAP application

 This README file explains how to build a user defined custom library from source files and bundle it for use in an ACAP.
 The example application uses the custom library and prints "Hello World!" in the AXIS Camera application platform.